crt25/collimator/docs/scratch/scratch.md

 Because the blocks part of the Scratch GUI is not rendered in React, we need to directly modify the DOM, which leads to unorthodox code in a React project.
 Every time the toolbox is updated, we check its contents using CSS selectors and add the buttons whose text value is the number of remaining blocks.
-The current number of used blocks is counted by iterating over the Scratch VM's targets (sprites, stage) and the number of allowed blocks is retrieved from the CRT config.
+The current number of used blocks is counted by iterating over the Scratch VM's targets (sprites, stage) and the number of allowed blocks is retrieved from the ClassMosaic config.

 When pressing any block config button (e.g., to change the maximum number of allowed blocks), we dispatch on the Window object a `ModifyBlockConfigEvent` event containing the opcode of the block whose config we want to modify.
 The `BlockConfig` React component listens for this event and, upon being triggered, renders a modal with a form to configure how often the block can be used.